natelandau/valentina/user_guide.md

 Valentina Noir revolves around three core concepts:

 -   **Characters**: Player characters managed in Valentina allow for quick dice rolling, XP spending, and character updates.
 -   **Campaigns**: Storylines with multiple chapters, characters, NPCs, and notes, spanning multiple gaming sessions.
+Every campaign has its own set of channels which are used for all gameplay.
 -   **Gameplay**: The actual game, where you roll dice and play using your character.

 ## 3. CHARACTER CREATION & MANAGEMENT

 ### Creating a Character

+-   Go to the `✨-general` channel within the campaign.
 -   Use `/character add` to add a new character you've already created by hand.
--   User `/character create` to create use a RNG guided character creation process.
+-   Use `/character create` to create use a RNG guided character creation process.
 -   **IMPORTANT**: If using `/character add`, create your character on paper before entering it into Valentina.
 -   **Post creation:** Don't worry if you make a mistake or the section on your sheet doesn't appear during character generation.You can easily rename your character, add/update traits, abilities, custom sections, and a biography as needed.